Lwethu17/printf/README.md

-This is a team project on printf done by Olwethu and Lerato
+This is a first team project on printf done by Olwethu and Lerato